Causes and treatment of yellow watery diarrhea in adults

 Conditions like cirrhosis, hepatitis, or liver cancer interfere with bile production, leading to reduced fat absorption, lighter and more liquid stools, and bright yellow diarrhea.
 Additional symptoms may include malaise, abdominal pain, bloating, yellow skin, red rashes, vomiting, and weight loss.

 Consult a family doctor or liver specialist for a comprehensive assessment.
-Confirmatory testing may be ordered, and treatment, varying based on the specific illness, could involve medications, dietary changes, rest, surgery, or even a liver transplant.
+Confirmatory testing may be ordered, and treatment, which varies depending on the specific illness, could involve medications, dietary changes, rest, surgery, or even a liver transplant.

-It is crucial to strictly adhere to the prescribed usage guidelines provided by your doctor when using Orlistat.
+When using Orlistat, it is crucial to strictly adhere to the prescribed usage guidelines provided by your doctor.
 This medication significantly reduces the absorption of fat and liposoluble vitamins in the gut.
 Taking orlistat alongside a low-fat diet can help minimize the likelihood of experiencing soft yellow stool.

 Certain dietary choices can contribute to or exacerbate diarrhea, especially foods high in carbohydrates, dairy, and high fructose.
 These items stimulate increased intestinal contractions and may be challenging to digest, leading to diarrhea.
 Additionally, fatty meats, processed foods, and spicy dishes can worsen diarrhea, resulting in watery stools.
 Several food intolerances can manifest as bright yellow diarrhea, including: